Common Aquatic Animals: Names, Facts & Examples

 • They can squirt ink to escape danger.

-• Some squids can glow in the dark using bioluminescence.
+• Some squid glow in the dark using bioluminescence.

 Squid